-At the moment the loss of tyre pressure is indicated on the instrument panel, at least one of the tyres is driving in emergency mode $\Rightarrow \triangle$.
+When the loss in tyre pressure is displayed on the instrument panel, this implies that at least one tyre is being driven in emergency conditions $\Rightarrow \bigwedge$.

 End of emergency operation

 Do not drive on if:

 - smoke is coming from one of the tyres,

 - there is a smell of rubber,

 - the vehicle vibrates,

 - there is a rattling noise.